Michael Brantley Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.

-- The Padres have a 3.83 team ERA that ranks fourth across all league pitching staffs.
+- The Padres' 3.86 team ERA ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.